-How To Place a Rugby Ball on a Kicking Tee: with Jack Carty
+How to Kick a Rugby Ball: with Jack Carty

 Ever wondered how to place a rugby ball on a kicking tee properly and kick successfully under pressure like a professional rugby player?